peass-ng/PEASS-ng/winPEAS/README.md

 ## Advisory

-All the scripts/binaries of the PEAS Suite should be used for authorized penetration testing and/or educational purposes only.
+All the scripts/binaries of the PEAS suite should be used for authorized penetration testing and/or educational purposes only.
 Any misuse of this software will not be the responsibility of the author or of any other collaborator.
 Use it at your own networks and/or with the network owner's permission.

 ## License